mui/material-ui/docs/data/base/getting-started/usage/usage.md

 <BadgeUnstyled componentsProps={{ root: { id: 'badge1' } }}>
 ```

-# Components vs. hooks
+## Components vs. hooks

-MUI Base includes two kinds of building blocks: _components_ and _hooks_.
+MUI Base includes two kinds of building blocks: **components** and **hooks**.

+> 💡 Hooks encapsulate _logic_; components provide _structure_.

-Most of the unstyled components are implemented with the help of a hook (where it makes sense).
-Hooks encapsulate logic, while components provide structure.
+Many Base components are implemented with the help of hooks.

-When creating custom components based on the unstyled ones, you can use either unstyled components or hooks.
+You can use components or hooks—or a combination thereof—when building custom components.
+Each option has its own trade-offs:

+### Components

+#### Pros

+- Usually require less code to implement
+- Equipped with accessibility features by default

+#### Cons

-With components, you will usually be able to write less code, but with hooks you have the ultimate control over the structure of the rendered HTML.
+- Less control over the structure of the rendered HTML

+### Hooks

+#### Pros

+- Complete control over rendered HTML structure

+#### Cons

+- Usually require more code to implement
-However, to make the resulting component accessible, you need to create the components the hook expects and apply props returned by the hook.
+- Extra steps necessary to make the resulting component accessible

-Concrete examples are provided in each hook's documentation.
+Details on usage of hooks can be found in their corresponding component docs.